iandebeer/gleibnif/README.md

 ![alt text](https://miro.medium.com/max/1280/1*7_dSWvzwMnxNueu497NqWw.png)

-Our Sidetree-based DID-method implementation runs as peer-services as part of the Gleipnif decentralised nodes and is anchored to the Ergo blockchain platform while using IPFS as the Content Addressable Store.
+Our Sidetree-based DID-method implementation runs as peer-services as part of the D@WN's decentralised nodes and is anchored to the Cardano or Ergo blockchain platform while using IPFS as the Content Addressable Store.

 ### DIDComm messaging support